user2949/Folia-Precompiled/README.md

     <p>Fork of <a href="https://github.com/PaperMC/Paper">Paper</a> which adds regionised multithreading to the dedicated server.</p>
 </div>

+## Precompiled builds
+If you are here for the precompiled builds, you can download them here : [https://spyderrock.com/rLcV0080-folia-bundler-1.jar](https://spyderrock.com/rLcV0080-folia-bundler-1.jar)
 ## Overview

 Folia groups nearby loaded chunks to form an "independent region."